| Sponge Bob and Spider-person |

 customs originated in Europe and the British Isles and were brought to North America

 by settlers.
-Eventually the traditions found their way into parts of Mexico via
+Eventually, the traditions found their way into parts of Mexico via

-television and stores like Wal-Mart, Sam’s Club and Costco.
+television and stores like Walmart, Sam’s Club and Costco.
 Immediately following Halloween

 are two very important Mexican national celebrations.

-Muertos honors adults.
-In Mexico the rituals
+Muertos, honours adults.
+In Mexico, the rituals

 and celebrations venerating ancestors can be traced back about 3000 years to